Nikhithamaroju/StudentGradeSystem/README.md

-# StudentGradeSystem
+# Student Grade System

-This is a simple Java console application that allows:
+A simple Java application that:
-- Adding student names and marks
+- Adds student names and marks
-- Calculating average
+- Shows all students with their grades (Pass/Fail)

+## Features
-- Displaying pass/fail results
+- Menu-driven
+- Uses ArrayLists and user input
+- Calculates grades based on marks

 ## How to Run
-Compile and run the Java file using:
+1. Save the file as `StudentGradeSystem.java`
+2. Compile: